hakan212/Deloton-Exercise-Bikes/README.md

 ## Overview

 This repository contains data pipelines and applications for the Deloton Exercise Bikes company.
 The applications we have built allow Deloton to clean their raw unstructured data so that is useful for analysis.
-The online applications and pipelines are hosted with AWS services.
+The online applications and pipelines are hosted with AWS services and Docker containers.

 Raw unstructured data is fed from a Kafka cluster on GCP, which is cleaned and loaded through our pipelines.